 What is Ticket Triage?

-Ticket triage is the process of categorizing, prioritizing, and managing support tickets based on their urgency, complexity, and impact.
-Much like triage in a hospital emergency room, this process ensures that the most critical issues are addressed first while routine requests are efficiently routed to the appropriate support agents or automated workflows.
+Much like triage in a hospital emergency room, this process ensures that critical business interruptions are addressed immediately, while routine requests are efficiently routed to the appropriate support agents or AI workflow automation.

 Ticket Triage Levels

-Every emergency room department has its own triage rules, but most group patients into one of five levels:
+Every emergency room has its own triage rules, but most group patients into one of five levels:

-- Resuscitation
+- Resuscitation (Immediate life-saving intervention)

-- Emergent
+- Emergent (Critical heart/brain issues)

 - Less Urgent